hail-is/hail/style-guide.md

  - Use require, assert and ensure liberally to check preconditions, conditions and post-conditions.
 Define a validate member to check object invariants and call where suitable.

- - In IntelliJ, turn on `Preferences > Editor > Code Style > Scala > Spaces > Other > Insert whitespaces in simple one line blocks.
+ - In IntelliJ, turn on Preferences > Editor > Code Style > Scala > Spaces > Other > Insert whitespaces in simple one line blocks.

+ - In IntelliJ, turn off Preferences > Editor > Code Style > Scala > Wrapping and Braces > Align when multiline in all categories.
+This helps the code from migrating too far to the right.